 You can then head over to the nearest Immigration office (Jabatan Imigresen Malaysia) to apply for a new passport.
-Before that, don't forget to make another police report at police station in Malaysia.
+Before that, don't forget to make another police report at a police station in Malaysia.
 This is needed in order to apply for a new passport.
 Take note that applying for a new passport under these circumstances may take a little longer to do this as soon as possible.

 5. Don't forget to compile your receipts and documents for insurance claiming

 To claim your insurance, it is crucial to save all receipts for any meals, accommodation and transportation and submit them to your agent within 60 - 90 days of returning home.
 Depending on your insurance policy for a lost passport, there will either be a per-day limit or an overall policy limit.
 However, none of it will be claimable if you do not document it, so this is really important.